 - For the maximum service life of the engine, make a thorough inspection within the engine compartment before the engine is started.
-Look for the following items: oil leaks, coolant leaks, loose bolts and excessive dirt and/or grease.
+Look for the following items: oil leaks, coolant leaks, loose bolts, and excessive dirt and/or grease.
 Remove any excess dirt and/or grease buildup.
-Repair any faults that were identified during the inspection. - Inspect the cooling system hoses for cracks and for loose clamps. - Inspect the alternator and accessory drive belts for cracks, breaks, and other damage. - Inspect the wiring for loose connections and for worn wires or frayed wires. - Check the fuel supply.
+Repair any faults that were identified during the inspection. - Inspect the cooling system hoses for cracks and for loose clamps. - Inspect the alternator and accessory drive belts for cracks, breaks, and other damage.
+Ensure that the drive belt is securely in position and correctly tensioned. - Inspect the wiring for loose connections and for worn wires or frayed wires. - Check the fuel supply.
 Drain water from the water separator (if equipped).
-Open the fuel supply valve (if equipped).
+Open the fuel supply valve (if equipped). - · Inspect the engine for potential hazards.